Connect with us

 As a retired and disabled person, I schedule all my payments on or after the 3rd of each month.
 I have been scheduling payments to a municipal court in New Jersey for several months with out incident.

 On August 3rd, I noticed that I had incurred at fee of 35 dollars for insufficient funds.
-When I talked to the bank personnel, they realized that a check was allowed to cleared one day before my funds had hit my account.
+When I talked to the bank personnel, they realized that a check was allowed to clear one day before my funds had hit my account.
 They told me that I should not have a problem in getting my 35 dollars refunded back to me.

-But when I called the Online Bill pay system they were not nice at all and did not want to refund me back the 35 dollars for a check that they let clear on the 2nd instead of the 3rd.
+But when I called the online bill pay system, they were not nice at all and did not want to refund me back the 35 dollars for a check that they let clear on the 2nd instead of the 3rd.

 I requested to speak with the customer representative’s supervisor to try to resolve this issue.
 The representative was hesitant and went back and forth with me on the issue.
 I told her that your system has a glitch in it and that it needs to be corrected.
 I told her that I had a background in computer science and understand systems very well.